 You start as Bruce Wayne and then descend into the Batcave in order to don the entire Batman get-up.
 Each item, such as gloves and cowl, has different actions to perform and it'll make comic fans giddy with excitement.

 Throughout the course of the rest of the game, you get to visit a grubby Gotham alleyway and meet several classic villains along the way.
 It's jaw-dropping at times.
 To be honest though, just being able to step into the Batshoes is enough for us, everything else is a bonus.

-> Paired with the PS VR Aim Controller, it's a fully immersive first-person shooter - but that gun peripheral makes all the difference, because it's so much more comfortable to use than a smaller Move controller trigger.
+Farpoint is one of the best VR experiences we've ever had.
+Paired with the PS VR Aim Controller, it's a fully immersive first-person shooter - but that gun peripheral makes all the difference, because it's so much more comfortable to use than a smaller Move controller trigger.

-> The game itself pairs shooting with exploration, in a vast land that's beautifully crafted.
+The game itself pairs shooting with exploration, in a vast land that's beautifully crafted.
 You'll spend as much time looking around as you will frantically shooting acid-spitting spiders and legging it about all over the place.